Using Read Text with OCR

-By default the Tesseract engine expects a page of text when it processes an image.
+By default, the Tesseract engine expects a page of text when it processes an image.
 If you’re just seeking to OCR a small region try a different segmentation mode, using the Page Segmentation Mode input parameter.
-Note that adding a small white border to text which is too tightly cropped may also help with page segmentation.
+Note that adding a small white border to the text which is too tightly cropped may also help with page segmentation.

 The different options available for the Page Segmentation Mode input are as follows: